HimekoYuri/switchbot_notify/README.md

 # definition

-- Switchbot API をゲットしてWebHookにする
+- Switchbot API get to WebHook
-  - AWS Lambdaで実行する。
+  - AWS Lambda launch
-- 以下をWebHookでdiscordへ通知する
+- Send to WebHook discord notify
-  - 定時刻でLambdaを起動してSwitchbotで計測してる室温/湿度を通知する
+  - schedule launch on Lambda is Switchbot temperature and humidity notify.
-  - 鍵の状態が変更される事に通知する
+  - Lock status change by notify.

 # reference